Q: Are you accepting post-docs?

 Q: Can I work as a research assistant in your lab?

 A: Princeton University (rightly) does not allow us to accept volunteers in our lab, and all research assistant positions are paid positions.
-Undergraduates in Princeton who are interested in our work can work in the lab as hourly employees during the school year, or as summer interns in the summer (see below).
+Undergraduates in Princeton who are interested in our work can work in the lab as hourly employees during the school year, or as summer interns (see below).
 If you have already graduated from college and are looking for a full time research assistant position, check in with me by email.
 We typically have one or two full time research assistants/lab managers, and expect full time research assistants to stay in the lab for two years.
 We therefore hire ~1 research assistant per year.

 Q: Do you accept foreign research assistants?